 Gift Acceptance Policy

-Purpose: To provide guidance to prospective funders and their advisors when making gifts to the Center for Public Integrity.
+Purpose: To provide guidance to prospective funders and their advisers when making gifts to the Center for Public Integrity.

 Responsibility for the Policy: Development department, in partnership with the chief executive officer and the Board of the Center for Public Integrity.